-The Spanish capital’s annual events calendar is filled with everything from traditional religious parades to cutting-edge arts festivals and one of the biggest gay pride parades in Europe.
+The Spanish capital’s annual events calendar is filled with everything from traditional religious parades to cutting-edge arts festivals and one of the biggest pride parades in Europe.

-Whether someone is visiting on a weekend break or making a permanent move to the city, knowing what’s going on in Madrid is certainly worth it.
+Whether visiting for a weekend break or making a permanent move to the city, knowing what’s on in Madrid is certainly worth it.

 Cavalcade of Magi (January)

 Also called the King’s Day Parade or the Cavalcade of the Three Kings, this children’s parade occurs on the night before the Christian Feast of the Epiphany.
 A parade of 'kings' on carriages can be seen tossing endless amounts of sweets to the children and adults following the procession.
 The parade takes place between El Retiro Park and Plaza Mayor.
 A children’s-theatre programme accompanies the event.

 Madrid Carnival (February)

-The Madrid Carnival takes place the week before the start of Lent as a final display of excess before the traditional Catholic period of self-denial.
+The Madrid Carnival takes place the week before the start of Lent as a final display of excess.
 The Madrid Carnival features parades, fancy dress and a concert in the Plaza Mayor, and is a wonderful showcase of Madrilenian culture.

 Fiesta de San Isidro (May)

 A week-long festival in celebration of the patron saint of labourers, this festival also ushers in the bullfighting season.
 The fiesta sees carnival parades, music concerts, dances and other lavish and colourful events mostly around the Plaza Mayor area.